 The following piece has been adapted from our earlier post The Aga Khan: Sweet and endearing stories of his childhood days in Kenya.
 The anecdote is from the diary of Kaderali Patel who was the religious education tutor of Mawlana Hazar Imam and Prince Amyn Muhammad during their childhood days in Kenya.

 Articles recording the historical and unforgettable day, do not specify the date of Eid ul-Fitr in 1944.
-We have gathered from numerous websites on the internet that Eid ul-Fitr was celebrated on Tuesday, September 19, 1944.
+We have gathered from numerous websites that Eid ul-Fitr was celebrated on Tuesday, September 19, 1944.
 Mawlana Hazar Imam (b.
 Dec.
 13, 1936) was then 7 years old.
-There may be a discrepancy of a day because at that time, as is the case today with many Muslim communities, the celebration of the Idd is only announced after the physical sighting of the new moon.
+There may be a discrepancy of a day because at that time, as is the case today with many Muslim communities, the celebration of the Eid is only announced after the physical sighting of the new moon.

 By LATE MISSIONARY KADERALI PATEL

 There were many children who attended the Idd Namaz.
 Most of these children came to wish us Idd Mubarak and shake hands with us.
 Among these children were some who shook hands with us and then, greatly excited, came back for a second handshake — Prince Amyn Muhammad